Our Clinic

 Your scheduled appointment time is reserved just for you.
 Our providers make every effort to be on time for scheduled appointments.
 In return, we ask that you help us by keeping your scheduled appointments and by notifying us in advance when you are unable to do so.
 When you give us advanced notice we are able to accommodate other patients.
 A missed appointment is when you fail to show for a scheduled appointment without notifying the clinic or when you cancel without sufficient notice.

 If you are unable to attend your scheduled appointment, contact our clinic immediately.
 Since appointments are in high demand, your prompt cancellation will give another patient the opportunity to access timely medical care.
-Appointments that are not cancelled by 12 pm (Noon) one (1) business day prior to your scheduled appointment (or by 12 pm on Saturday for appointments taking place the following Monday) will be subject to fees.
+Appointments that are not cancelled by 12 pm (Noon) one (1) business day prior to your scheduled appointment will be subject to fees.
 The fees vary depending on the type of appointment that was missed.

 See the most up to date list of fees.